 A meningitis rash results from bleeding under the skin.
-It may look like pinpricks or bruises.
-Pressing a clear glass against the area can help a person identify the rash and get treatment.
+It may appear similar to pinpricks or bruises.
+Pressing a clear glass against the area can help a person identify the rash and seek urgent treatment.

 Meningitis is an infectious disease caused by certain viruses, bacteria, or fungi.
 It causes swelling of the meninges, the protective coverings of the brain and spinal cord.
 The